CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 ## Basic Configuration

-To configure BGP, you need to:
+To configure BGP on a switch, you need to:

 - Assign an ASN to identify the BGP node.
 In a two-tier leaf and spine environment, you can use {{<link url="#auto-bgp" text="auto BGP">}}, where Cumulus Linux assigns an ASN automatically.
 Auto BGP is supported with NCLU only.
-- Assign a router ID to the BGP node.
-The router ID is a 32-bit value and is typically the address of the loopback interface on the switch.
+- Assign a router ID, which is a 32-bit value and is typically the address of the loopback interface on the switch.
-- Specify where to disseminate routing information.
+- Specify where to disseminate routing information by providing the IP address and ASN of the neighbor.
+You can provide the ASN, or specify `internal` for a switch in the same AS or `external` for a switch in a different AS.
-- Set BGP session properties.
+- For an iBGP peer, configure the `next-hop-self` option to set the IP address of the switch as the next hop address.
+You do not need to use this option for eBGP peers; by default, routes advertised to eBGP peers have the next-Hop attribute changed to the eBGP session’s source IP address.
 - Specify which prefixes to originate.

 The following procedure provides example commands: